 Home Composting Browns

-96. Stained or worn out clothes (e.g. if you’ve been wondering what to do with old socks): They must be made from 100% natural fabrics like cotton, linen, wool, hemp fabric, silk, or cashmere.
+96. Stained or worn out clothes (e.g. if you’ve been wondering what to do with old socks): Clothes are compostable but they must be made from 100% natural fabrics like cotton, linen, wool, hemp fabric, silk, or cashmere.
 No polyester, nylon, or elastane—even in the smallest blend.

 97. Natural potpourri

 98. Dirt and dust bunnies: Those picked up by your broom, not vacuum, which also could have picked up synthetic carpet fibers and other non-compostable materials.

 100. Packaging that very clearly says “certified home compostable” on it (NOT biodegradable).
 We have tried some of this type of packaging with worm composting, and they don’t seem to mind.

 101. Compostable trash bags: Again, clearly labeled as certified home compostable.
 They must ONLY be filled with other compostable things from this list.

 103. Non-glossy price tags